 [Photo by Rob Evans Photography]

-Hugh is heavily influenced by his time studying in Japan as a Churchill Research Fellow.
-This transformative experience led Hugh to develop a set of design principles, inspired by Japanese applied arts philosophy, that now underpin our studio.
-Our latest collection, titled ‘The Coffee Ceremony’, is inspired by the everyday ceremonies of life in Japan.
+Hugh is heavily influenced by his time researching in Japan as a Winston Churchill Memorial Fellow.
+This transformative experience led him to develop a set of design principles, inspired by Japanese applied arts philosophy, that now underpin our studio.

-Hugh’s book, ‘Japanese Wood Craftsmanship’, is available to buy in print, and the full-text can be read here:
+Hugh’s book, ‘Japanese Wood Craftsmanship’, is available to buy in print for £12, and the full-text can be read here:

 Hugh Miller: CV 2017 PDF >